Reliability Assessment and Performance Analysis

 Event Analysis Reports

-As a learning tool, Texas RE event analysis serves an integral function of providing insight and guidance by identifying and disseminating valuable information to owners, operators, and users of the BPS who enable improved and more reliable operation.
+As a learning tool, Texas RE event analysis serves an integral function of providing insight and guidance by identifying and disseminating valuable information to owners, operators, and users of the BPS to enable improved and more reliable operation.

 Texas RE has posted public versions of event analysis reports from events that occurred in the ERCOT region below.

-Situational Awareness monitors ongoing system conditions and coordinates with NERC and governmental agencies to share information (respecting confidentiality) on developing situations such as storms, natural disasters, human threats and geopolitical events that may potentially impact the BPS.
-Texas RE promotes stakeholder participation in programs sponsored by industry and government, including NERC Alerts, the Electricity-Information Sharing and Analysis Center (E-ISAC), GridEx and several NERC conferences: GridSecCon, the Human Performance Conference, and the Monitoring and Situational Awareness Conference.
+Situational Awareness monitors ongoing system conditions and coordinates with NERC and governmental agencies to share information (respecting confidentiality) on developing situations such as storms, natural disasters, human threats, and geopolitical events that may potentially impact the BPS.
+Texas RE promotes stakeholder participation in programs sponsored by industry and government, including NERC Alerts, the Electricity-Information Sharing and Analysis Center (E-ISAC), GridEx, and several NERC conferences: GridSecCon, the Human Performance Conference, and the Monitoring and Situational Awareness Conference.
 In addition, Texas RE hosts local events such as the generator winter preparation workshops and provides outreach in other forums.
 These aim to help the industry understand and prepare for natural and human-based threats to the BPS.
 For more information about each of these, please see below, or contact

 Texas RE RAPA.